RishantBana/Telecom-billing-system-using-C/README.md

 ##### ***Select 3***, enter the phone number of the customer, then provide the updated usage in minutes.
 #### **Deleting a Customer:**
 ##### ***Select 5***, enter the customer’s phone number, and confirm deletion.

+---

+## 📜 License
+This project is open-source and available for any use.